On Consistency of Finite Difference Approximations to the Navier-Stokes Equations: Introduction

 For discretization we use the finite difference method~\cite{Samarskii'01,Str'04} and consider orthogonal and uniform computational grid.
 In this method, the finite difference approximation (FDA) to the differential equations combined with appropriate initial or/and boundary conditions in their discrete form constitutes the finite difference scheme (FDS) for construction of a numerical solution.
 The main requirement to the scheme is convergence of its numerical solution to the solution of differential equation(s) when the grid spacings go to zero.

 The fundamental problem in numerical solving of partial differential equation (PDE) or a system of PDEs is to construct such FDA that for any initial- or/and boundary-value problem, providing existence and uniqueness of the solution to PDE(s) with a smooth dependence on the initial or/and boundary data, the corresponding FDS is convergent.
 For polynomially-nonlinear PDEs, e.g., the Navier--Stokes equations, to satisfy this requirement FDA must inherit all algebraic properties of the differential equation(s).
-The necessary condition for the inheritance is the property of s(strong)-consistency of FDA to PDEs introduced first in~\cite{GR'10} for linear equations and extended in~\cite{G'12} to nonlinear ones.
+The necessary condition for the inheritance is the property of $s$(strong)-consistency of FDA to PDEs introduced first in~\cite{GR'10} for linear equations and extended in~\cite{G'12} to nonlinear ones.

-The conventional consistency~\cite{Str'04}, called in~\cite{GR'10,G'12} by weak-consistency implies reduction of FDA to the original PDE(s) when the grid spacings go to zero.
+The conventional consistency~\cite{Str'04}, called in~\cite{GR'10,G'12} by weak consistency ($w-$ consistency) implies reduction of FDA to the original PDE(s) when the grid spacings go to zero.
 This consistency can be verified by a Taylor expansion of the difference equations in the FDA about a grid point.
-The strong consistency implies reduction of any element in the perfect difference ideal generated by the FDA to an element in the radical differential ideal generated by the PDE(s).
-In \cite{G'12}, it was shown that s-consistency can be checked in terms of a difference \Gr basis of the ideal generated by the FDA.
-Since difference polynomial ring~\cite{Levin'08} is non Noetherian, in the nonlinear case, generally, one cannot verify s-consistency of a given FDA through computation of associated difference \Gr basis.
-However, if the FDA under consideration is w-consistent, then it is not s-consistent if and only if at some step of the Buchberger-like algorithm (cf.~\cite{L'12,GLS'13} and~\cite{G'12}) applied to construction of the \Gr basis, a difference S-polynomial arises which in not w-consistent with any of the consequences of the original PDE(s).
-In practice, this may help to detect s-inconsistency.
+The strong consistency ($s-$consistency) implies reduction of any element in the perfect difference ideal generated by the FDA to an element in the radical differential ideal generated by the PDE(s).
+In \cite{G'12}, it was shown that $s-$consistency can be checked in terms of a difference \Gr basis of the ideal generated by the FDA.
+Since difference polynomial ring~\cite{Levin'08} is non Noetherian, in the nonlinear case, generally, one cannot verify $s-$consistency of a given FDA through computation of associated difference \Gr basis.
+However, if the FDA under consideration is $w-$consistent, then it is not $s-$consistent if and only if at some step of the Buchberger-like algorithm (cf.~\cite{L'12,GLS'13} and~\cite{G'12}) applied to construction of the \Gr basis, a difference S-polynomial arises which in not $w-$consistent with any of the consequences of the original PDE(s).
+In practice, this may help to detect $s-$inconsistency.